Babylon (book)

 Babylon, (Note: In original Russian-language release, the book is known as Generation «П» or Поколение «П» (Pokoleniye "P"), with Cyrillic pe (П), being an equivalent to Latin P. It directly translates to Generation "P".) known in the US as Homo Zapiens, is the third novel by Russian author Victor Pelevin.
 Published in 1999, it tells the story of Babylen Tatarsky, a Moscow 'creative' and advertising copywriter.
 The story deals with themes of post-Soviet Russia, consumerism, recreational drug use, and Mesopotamian mythology.

+Andrew Bromfield's English translation was published as Babylon by Faber and Faber in 2000 and as Homo Zapiens by Viking Press in 2002.

-A film adaption by Victor Ginzburg was released on 14 April 2011.
+A film adaptation by Victor Ginzburg was released in Russia on 14 April 2011.